la-nacion-del-fuego/BlackHole-MasiveSun/README.md

 ![EmblemaFuegoControl](https://user-images.githubusercontent.com/38228291/67335050-6ba2c280-f523-11e9-93c5-928435fdd118.png)
 # BlacHole-MasiveSun
+#### How to run the program
+- Before running the program make sure you have the necessary requirements.

+- Once done, run the program from the console using the command
+>> - python3 BlackHole.py

 #### Introdution
 In this project we will simulate the effect of accretion, accretion is the aggregation of matter to a body.
 For example, the accretion of mass by a star is the addition of mass to the star from interstellar matter or another star.